-- 3.8 The main difficulties in understanding when a client's pending order is inside information basically refer to the problem of determining when the above mentioned conditions on the precise nature and the price sensitivity are met. - 3.9 Before examining the scope of guidance on the precise nature and the price sensitivity of pending orders, it is convenient to recognise that orders are in general characterised by several elements concerning three parameters: price, quantity and execution timing.
-Many different combinations of these elements can be valued in different ways.
-The identity of the client may also be relevant. - 3.10 In addition, these elements are different across markets according to their specific microstructure.
-For instance, some electronic trading systems can allow stop-loss orders, or partially-displayed orders, and so on. - 3.11 Furthermore the market impact of the order execution may depend on the market's liquidity; the way in which the order will be executed; the trading method used (auction, continuous trading, etc); and so on. - 3.12 All the relevant factors should be taken into account in order to determine whether an order is inside information.
-It should be emphasised that the following guidance is indicative and not exhaustive.
+- 3.11 In addition, these elements are different across markets according to their specific microstructure.
+For instance, some electronic trading systems can allow stop-loss orders, or partially-displayed orders, and so on.
+Furthermore the market impact of the order execution may depend on the market's liquidity; the way in which the order will be executed; the trading method used (auction, continuous trading, etc); and so on. - 3.12 All the relevant factors should be taken into account in order to determine whether the information conveyed by a client relating to their pending order is inside information.
+As usual, it should be emphasised that the following guidance is indicative and not exhaustive.